Below you can find some information about me, my philosophy, my style and a brief explanation of the wedding photo shoots and albums I offer.

 Security and guarantees

 Carrying out a wedding photo shoot is a big responsibility, because a wedding is a unique event.
-To deal with possible contingencies beyond my control, I take different security measures:
+In order to deal with possible contingencies beyond my control, I take different security measures:

 Safety in the realization: